 The feedback you collect with exit-intent surveys can help you identify improvement areas on your landing pages.

 Another popular use case for exit-intent surveys is cart abandonment surveys.
-E-Commerce businesses leverage these surveys to ask visitors why they abandon their cart and leave without making a purchase.
+E-commerce businesses leverage these intercept survey templates to ask visitors why they abandon their cart and leave without making a purchase.

 Customer Effort Score Surveys (CES)

 Customer effort score surveys help measure how much effort customers have to put into achieving a goal or solving a problem with your product or service.
-It helps understand the usability of your product and the effectiveness of your services.
+It helps understand your product’s usability and your services’ effectiveness.

 User Research Surveys